 Sneezing and Wheezing

 Listen to your child's breathing to figure out how to help her feel better.
 Sneezing is a sign of a cold or flu.
 Whistling sounds are wheezing.
 They could be a symptom of asthma or a chest cold.
-If you notice wheezing, struggling for breath, difficulty talking, or unusually fast breathing, call your doctor right away.
+If you notice wheezing, struggling for breath, a hard time talking, or unusually fast breathing, call your doctor right away.

 Soothe a Sore Throat